MicrosoftDocs/cpp-docs/docs/ide/adding-a-method-visual-cpp.md

 1. On the shortcut menu, choose **Add** > **Add Method**.

-1. In the **Add Method** wizard dialog box, provide the information to create the method, as described in the next section.
+1. In the **Add Method** wizard dialog box, provide the information to create the method as described in the next section.

 1. Select **OK** to add the method.